ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 #### Pros

 - Extend an object’s behavior without making a new subclass.
-- Add or remove responsibilities from an object at runtime.
+- Add or remove responsibilities from an object at run time.
 - Combine several behaviors by wrapping an object into multiple decorators.
 - Single Responsibility Principle.
 You can divide a monolithic class that implements many possible variants of behavior into several smaller classes.